arash-d/simple-project-template/README.md

 I tried to keep this template as simple as possible.
 These configurations, do not make this template production ready.
-Other possible improvements could be, adding Makefile, coverage, `.env` files, basic CI/CD configs, etc.
+Other possible improvements could be, adding coverage, `.env` files, basic CI/CD configs, etc.